Zahn Historic District

-Zahn Historic District is a national historic district located at Bedford, Lawrence County, Indiana.
-The district encompasses 66 contributing buildings, 1 contributing structure, and 1 contributing object in a predominantly residential section of Bedford.
+Zahn Historic District is a national historic district located at Bedford, Indiana.
+The district encompasses 66 contributing buildings, one contributing structure, and one contributing object in a predominantly residential section of Bedford.
 It developed between about 1847 and 1947, and includes examples of Late Gothic Revival, Second Empire, and Queen Anne style architecture.
 Notable buildings include the St. Vincent DePaul Church (1893), Gaussin House (1875), John Zahn House (c.
 1865), George Gratzer House (c.
 1885), Asa Bridwell House (c.
 1925), and Horace Casada House (c.
 1925).

 It was listed in the National Register of Historic Places in 1998.